Difix3D-W: Distractor-Free Few-Shot 3D Gaussian Splatting in the Wild

-\textbf{Key distinction.} To the best of our knowledge, SaveWildGS is the first framework to tackle 3D reconstruction from a sparse set of real-world images that include diverse distractors.
+\textbf{Key distinction.} To the best of our knowledge, Difix3D-W is the first framework to tackle 3D reconstruction from a sparse set of real-world images that include diverse distractors.
 This is not an incremental extension of existing methods.
-Notably, SaveWildGS (i) bridges the gap between a sparse set of images and real-world scenarios with distractors for the first time, (ii) enables high-quality 3D rendering results without sacrificing time complexity, and (iii) can be utilized in unconstrained/constrained scenarios via plug-and-play.
-In summary, our contributions are as follows. \begin{itemize}[leftmargin=*] \item \textbf{Impact.} We propose a novel framework for sparse-view synthesis in real unconstrained scenarios with miscellaneous distractors, without significantly increasing time complexity. \item \textbf{Versatility.} Our method can be utilized through plug-and-play with a redesigned one-step diffusion model in constrained or unconstrained scenarios. \item \textbf{Effectiveness.} Extensive results demonstrate that SaveWildGS outperforms the prior methods (e.g., PSNR -17.2\%$\uparrow$, SSIM - 10.8\%$ \uparrow$, LPIPS - 4.0\%$ \uparrow$) and creates new avenues for sparse scenarios. \end{itemize}
+Notably, Difix3D-W (i) bridges the gap between a sparse set of images and diverse real-world scenarios with distractors, (ii) enables high-quality 3D rendering results without sacrificing significant time complexity, and (iii) can be utilized in unconstrained/constrained scenarios via plug-and-play.
+In summary, our contributions are as follows. \begin{itemize}[leftmargin=*] \item \textbf{Impact.} We propose a novel framework for sparse-view synthesis in unconstrained scenarios with distractors, without significantly increasing time complexity. \item \textbf{Versatility.} Our method can be utilized through plug-and-play with a redesigned one-step diffusion model in constrained or unconstrained scenarios. \item \textbf{Effectiveness.} Extensive experiments demonstrate that Difix3D-W outperforms the prior methods (e.g., PSNR -11.2\%$\uparrow$, SSIM - 10.5\%$ \uparrow$, LPIPS - 4.3\%$ \uparrow$). \end{itemize}